chalatz/excursions/pages/tours/beaches-tour.md

 itinerary:
   title: Excursion Itinerary
   heading: Best Beaches of the East Coast of the island & Sea Bath
-  description: Half Day Private Shore Excursion 5:00 hours
+  description: Private Shore Excursion 6:00 hours
   details: |-
-    **Duration:** 5:00 hours.
+    **Duration:** 6:00 hours.
 Usually we spend one hour in Lindos, but it depends on you for how long you need to visit Lindos.
-To climb up it takes 10 - 15 min, to look 30 min.
+To climb up it takes 15 min, to look 30 min.

     **Availability:** June - September.